 Now if you never heard of Meta Gear Online, let me quickly explain.
-The game was basically an online “sheath based” game where you was on one team and then had to do a few thing based on what the game mode was.
+The game was an online “sheath based” game where you was on one team and then had to do a few things based on what the game mode was.

 The next thing it allowed was the changing of skills.
-This allowed you to create a solider that was, lets say, good at CQC and basically suck at everything else.
-Another example would be your solider become good at being able to use an SMG without little recoil but then suffering from not being able to use handgun and the likes well.
-A problem with this however came up as due to people moaning on Metal Gear Online that they basically was not Old Snake and wanted to be able to run faster, shoot etc and all that without the need of using skills, the creators ended up “nerfing” the skills and on top of that players kept trying to kick people for using skills like CQC Ex as they did not want to change their method of playing the game.
+This allowed you to create a soldier that was, let’s say, good at CQC and shit at everything else.
+Another example would be your soldier become good at being able to use an SMG without little recoil but then suffering from not being able to use a handgun and the likes well.
+A problem with this however came up as due to people moaning on Metal Gear Online that they were not Old Snake and wanted to be able to run faster, shoot etc and all that without the need of using skills, the creators ended up “nerfing” the skills and on top of that players kept trying to kick people for using skills like CQC Ex as they did not want to change their method of playing the game.

-As good as the game may have been, just like most games on the Playstation 3 – they tend to have bugs lying around places and one of the major problems it had been simply the lack of updates.
-Metal Gear Online had a few major bugs which involved how the game actually worked which allowed people to easily cheat and that ultimately ended the game for many people as they was unable to play the game without someone coming along and expolting everything.
+As good as the game may have been, just like most games on the Playstation 3 – they tend to have bugs lying around places and one of the major problems had been simply the lack of updates.
+Metal Gear Online had a few major bugs which involved how the game worked which allowed people to easily cheat and that ultimately ended the game for many people as they were unable to play the game without someone coming along and spoiling everything.

 Oh okay, one more picture for the road.